bundsol/boxed/README.md

 ## Motivation
-Oftentimes you find yourself tailoring decoders for all the different schemas, or records, that you are expecting from the backend.
+Oftentimes, you find yourself tailoring decoders for all the different schemas, or records, that you are expecting from the backend.
 But what if you simply come up with a decoder that stores those records, say, as a Dict?
 And forget for the moment about the type of each member of the record.
 You can deal with that later.
-You wont worry about the names of the fields in your record, either.
+You won't worry about the names of the fields in your record, either.

 All of that postponed work can be encoded in your updaters or views.
 You look for a field with a certain name, of a certain type, in your dictionary.
 If not